Cooking Gorgeous

 Instructions

 • In a small saucepan, melt the butter over low heat.
-Remove from heat and add the cold milk, ensuring the mixture is lukewarm.
+Remove from the heat and add the cold milk, making sure the mixture is lukewarm before using.

-• If you’re using active dry yeast, stir it into the warm milk along with the sugar.
-Let it sit for 5–10 minutes until it starts to foam.
-If you're using instant yeast, you can skip this step and add it directly to the flour.
+• If using active dry yeast, stir it into the warm milk mixture with the sugar.
+Let it sit for 5 to 10 minutes, until it starts to foam.
+If using fast-action dried yeast, add it directly to the flour.

-• Add the flour and salt to the bowl of your stand mixer fitted with the dough hook.
+• Add the flour and salt to the bowl of a stand mixer fitted with the dough hook.
 Give it a quick mix.

-• Pour in the milk mixture (with yeast and sugar) and start mixing on low speed.
+• Pour in the milk mixture and start mixing on low speed.

-• Once the flour starts coming together, increase the speed to medium and knead for about 8–10 minutes.
-The dough should be smooth and slightly tacky but not sticky.
+• Once the flour starts coming together, increase the speed to medium and knead for 8 to 10 minutes.
+The dough should be smooth and slightly tacky, but not sticky.

 • Remove the dough from the bowl, shape it into a ball, and lightly grease the mixer bowl.

-• Place the dough back in, cover with a clean kitchen towel or plastic wrap, and let it rise in a warm place until doubled in size—about 1 to 1.5 hours.
+• Place the dough back in the bowl, cover with a clean kitchen towel or plastic wrap, and let it rise in a warm place until doubled in size, about 1 to 1½ hours.

 • Once the dough has risen, punch it down gently.